-Formatted: Font: 14.5 pt Formatted: Space Before: 0.5 pt at least five eligible c.
-Voting Procedures for Schools/Colleges/Schools with Departments.

-- Quorum Of the committee members eligible to vote on a given candidate, no more than one may be absent in order to constitute a quorum.
+- a.
+Deference to Initial Determination.
+The burden of evaluating the qualifications and suitability of the candidate for promotion is greatest at the first level of review.
+Significant weight will be given at the higher levels of review to the judgments and recommendations of lower-level review committees (particularly at the unit level). - b.
+Appointment and Composition of the College/School Committees.
+The Dean appoints the members of the college/school review committee(s); these Guidelines recommend that such committees consist of at least five eligible faculty members of the college/school and must include representation at the Senior or Principal Lecturer rank as appropriate. - c.
+Voting Procedures for Colleges/Schools with Departments. - Quorum Of the committee members eligible to vote on a given candidate, no more than one may be absent in order to constitute a quorum.
 Therefore, a quorum must be computed individually for each candidate.
 State that a quorum was present in the cover letter. - Abstentions No abstentions are allowed.
 Once a quorum is declared, all members in attendance must vote.
 Any ballot not clearly marked approve or deny will be considered a "NO" vote. - Recusal Only allowed if a conflict of interest exists.
 Faculty members who recuse themselves are not considered eligible voters and may not participate in the discussion or consideration of the candidate's dossier.
-No committee member may vote twice on a candidate's application for promotion and must therefore be recused from voting on any candidate from the member's own PUunit. - · Absentee Ballots No absentee ballots are allowed. - Recommendations The PU'sunit's recommendation may be reversed only if a 2/3 majority of the eligible committee members who are present at the meeting vote to reverse the outcome at the lower level.
-Refer to the next section regarding cases where a school/college/school review committee concludes that a procedural error exists that has not been properly evaluated or remedied at the PUunit level. - Voting Voting will be conducted by secret ballot with two designated faculty members assigned to count the ballots. - d.
-Additional Procedures for School/College/School Review Committees.
-Where a School/College/School Review Committee concludes that procedural error(s) exist that have not been properly evaluated or remedied at the lower level of review, the School/College/School Review Committee may take one of the following actions:
+No committee member may vote twice on a candidate's application for promotion and must therefore be recused from voting on any candidate from the member's own unit. - Absentee Ballots No absentee ballots are allowed. - Recommendations The unit's recommendation may be reversed only if a 2/3 majority of the eligible committee members who are present at the meeting vote to reverse the outcome at the lower level.
+Refer to the next section regarding cases where a college/school review committee concludes that a procedural error exists that has not been properly evaluated or remedied at the unit level. - Voting Voting will be conducted by secret ballot with two designated faculty members assigned to count the ballots. - d.
+Additional Procedures for College/School Review Committees.
+Where a College/School Review Committee concludes that procedural error(s) exist that have not been properly evaluated or remedied at the lower level of review, the

+College/School Review Committee may take one of the following actions:

-Remand the case to the PUunit if such error can be corrected within the current promotion cycle, with instructions concerning how to proceed thereafter.
+Remand the case to the unit if such error can be corrected within the current promotion cycle, with instructions concerning how to proceed thereafter.